 Day 2: Vila Real de Santo Antonio – Loule (40 miles/65km)

+After breakfast, you will receive your bike and briefing for the tour.
 Your first day’s cycling starts with a gentle run along the coast towards Tavira, an elegant old town dating back to Roman times.
 From there you will head inland through unspoilt countryside, where few tourists venture, to São Bras de Alportel – a typical Algarvian working town, which offers a mixture of old and new.
 Then it is only a short stretch on to the market town of Loule, an explorer’s haven with its narrow cobbled streets.

 Overnight in Loule.